 Ever have a craving for soup dumplings?
-This is how we found Dan Modern Chinese during the pandemic.
-The cravings were serious and Din Tai Fung was just a little too far for delivery.
-Dan Modern Chinese came up in our Door Dash with excellent ratings and we just had to try it.
+We found Dan Modern Chinese during a serious craving.
+Din Tai Fung was just a little too far for delivery.
+Dan Modern Chinese came up in our Door Dash with excellent ratings, and we just had to try it.

 If you’re looking for a delicious Argentinian restaurant in Pasadena that is Malbec.

 This restaurant serves Argentinian classics like grilled steaks, chimichurri, empanadas, argentenian provolone and chorizos.
 All wonderfully prepared that your tastebuds will thank you for it.

 We first went to Malbec for Christmas one year and loved the vibe of the staff and patrons celebrating the holiday.
 We’ve been back several times for the empanadas and skirt steak.